LiamCoop/TicTacToe/README.md

-# TicTacToe
+# Update
-Importing and updating my project from UVic's SENG475-Robust and Efficient Computing in C++
+Imported and updated my project from UVic's SENG475-Robust and Efficient Computing in C++

+# to-do:
+-Change #defines to constexpr
+-Implement method for the user to specify a difficulty when they choose to start the game.

+# Tic-Tac-Toe

 Play Tic-Tac-Toe against a computer adversary implementing the optimal strategy.
 A player implementing this optimal strategy can win, or at least draw, but cannot lose.